 Hélène Jaccomard, ‘Gardénias et sécateurs: l’horticulture comme eudémonisme dans Une Désolation de Yasmina Reza’, Essays in French Literature and Culture, 56:203–219, examines Reza’s 1999 novel with a focus on matters of horticulture and happiness.
 Following a potted history of gardens and gardening in French literature, Jaccomard considers the novel’s protagonist’s relationship to gardening as a form of eudemonism—an approach she contrasts to hedonism and epicureanism with reference to Pascal Bruckner, André Comte-Spoonville, and Michel Onfray—, and the ways in which his eudemonism corresponds with and contradicts his misanthropy.

-Rolin, Jean
+Rolin

 Jean Rolin: une écriture in situ, ed.
 Marie-Odile André and Anne Sennhauser, Presses Sorbonne Nouvelle, 184 pp., is the proceedings of the first conference dedicated to Rolin’s work, at the Université Sorbonne Nouvelle in 2016.
 The chapters, and extended introduction and conclusion, focus broadly on Rolin’s representation of spaces and places, and on his as a situated writing.
-The chapters include: Pascal Mougin (17–28), who discuss Zones (1995) and Ormuz (2013) through comparisons with Situationism and ‘l’art hodologique’; Bruno Thibault (29–37) on repérage, America, and photographic images in Le Ravissement de Britney Spears (2011) and Savannah (2015); Pierre Hyppolite (39–48) on Rolin’s narrative techniques for representing socio-economically marginalized spaces in La Clôture (2002) and Terminal Frigo (2005); Mathilde Roussigné (51–60) on matters of imposture, and links and tensions between reportage and literary writing; Sylvaine Dauthuille (61–69) on apparitions of the Virgin Mary, irony, and readerly perplexity; Chiara Bontempelli (71–79) on Ormuz, Les Événements (2015), and tensions between fictional narration and documentary description; Martine Boyer-Weinmann (81–90) on L’Explosion de la durite (2007), intertextuality, and narrative fragility; Anne Sennhauser (93–102) on the tragic, the troubling, and Rolin’s representation of urban spaces; Frédéric Martin-Achard (103–112) on animals, ethics, lists, and intertextuality; Pierre Schoentjes (113–123), who Chemins d’eau (1979) and Les Événements to discuss matters of ecology, contrast, precision, and irony in Rolin’s representation of contemporary France; and Aline Bergé (125–133) on Peleliu (2016) and Rolin’s ‘poétique du souffle’.
+The chapters include: Pascal Mougin (17–28), who discusses Zones (1995) and Ormuz (2013) through comparisons with Situationism and ‘l’art hodologique’; Bruno Thibault (29–37) on repérage, America, and photographic images in Le Ravissement de Britney Spears (2011) and Savannah (2015); Pierre Hyppolite (39–48) on Rolin’s narrative techniques for representing socio-economically marginalized spaces in La Clôture (2002) and Terminal Frigo (2005); Mathilde Roussigné (51–60) on matters of imposture, and links and tensions between reportage and literary writing; Sylvaine Dauthuille (61–69) on apparitions of the Virgin Mary, irony, and readerly perplexity; Chiara Bontempelli (71–79) on Ormuz, Les Événements (2015), and tensions between fictional narration and documentary description; Martine Boyer-Weinmann (81–90) on L’Explosion de la durite (2007), intertextuality, and narrative fragility; Anne Sennhauser (93–102) on the tragic, the troubling, and Rolin’s representation of urban spaces; Frédéric Martin-Achard (103–112) on animals, ethics, lists, and intertextuality; Pierre Schoentjes (113–123), who examines Chemins d’eau (1979) and Les Événements to discuss matters of ecology, contrast, precision, and irony in Rolin’s representation of contemporary France; and Aline Bergé (125–133) on Peleliu (2016) and Rolin’s ‘poétique du souffle’.
 The volume closes with a transcription of a roundtable with Rolin, Jean-Christophe Bailly, and Philippe Vasset.

 Roze